adelarue/cos_2021/3_visualization/README.md

 If you don't understand the code, don't worry.
 We'll dive right into this dark magic during the session.

-#### 2. Upload a screenshot to Canvas
+### 2. Upload a screenshot to Canvas

 1. Change the `Number of bins` slider to 10, and take a screenshot the histogram plot.
-2. Upload the image to Canvas.
+2. Upload the image to the Session 3 assignment on Canvas.
 3. Go ahead and delete the `dummy_app` directory, we won't need it.